Erak93/Game-project/README.md

 Dice - monster that forces to drink poison with less than 3, witch can give cure against poison if you're kind with her dice mechanics - where to use more of it?

-quest 1
-Setting the goal: magical mushroom (looks like poisonous, they substract hp, one needs it to bring to the witch, witch will give something that will help with the Leprechaun)

-swamp

 human:
 bats(), ghosts(send a message), owl(riddles)